 - Rules common to most schools apply.
 These include no chewing gum, no bubble gum, no playing with sticks and stones, no climbing trees.

 - Children are not permitted to bring dangerous objects to school, as they could cause a threat to the safety of others.
 (Such actions could result in suspension or exclusion.)

 - Persistent unacceptable / anti-social or aggressive behaviour could lead to suspension or exclusion.

-- The school promotes a proactive Social Skills Program in all grades and utilises a reflect and plan process for playground misbehaviour.
+- The school promotes a proactive Positive Behaviour Program (BUZZA) which includes Social Skills in all grades and utilises a reflect and plan process for playground misbehaviour.